gjc14/yinc/README.md

-# Papa CMS
+# Papa

 <!-- prettier-ignore -->
 > [!NOTE]
-> Welcome to PapaCMS, this is an open-source project for building modern web with React and TypeScript.
+> Welcome to Papa, this is an open-source project for building modern web with React and TypeScript.

 ## Tech Stack